113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   <dt>ALIAS_NAME (required)</dt>
   <dd>Name of the service alias</dd>
   <dt>--id</dt>
-  <dd>Only display the given service alias's ID.
+  <dd>Display the service alias's ID.
 All other output for the alias is suppressed.
 This option is exclusive with '--output'.</dd>
   <dt>--output FORMAT (optional)</dt>
   <dd>--output value  Specify output format, only JSON is supported now.
 This option is exclusive with '--id'.</dd>
 </dl>